-organizations was achieved July discussions to address outstanding During November 2019, senior rep- Canadian Armed Forces, veterans, resentatives of the Mi'kmag Grand RCMP and FNI members or members Council visited Qalipu First Nation for of other organizations named in the earnest during December Sylliboy, Grand Keptin Antle Denny, bership in Qalipu.
-The veterans file positively, and discussions have been favourable as we now near finalization of an Agreement.
-Regarding those ated with the FNI, discussions are ongoing with Canada and an Agreement will be forthcoming.
-Eventually, Qalipu members will become engaged in a ratification process to enexecuting any new Agreements with the Government of Canada regarding enrolment.
+Chiefs Federation of Newfoundland Indians in these agreed to enter into exploratory organizations was achieved July 2018 discussions to address outstanding and April, 2019 respectively.
+During concerns regarding members of the Qalipu First Nation for the first time. of other organizations named in the This visit was a significant opportunity 2008 Agreement in Principle and who in Council representatives included Grand yet to finalize agreements to allow positively, and discussions have been favourable as we now near finalization of an Agreement.
+Regarding those affiliated with the FNI, discussions are ongoing with Canada and an Agreement will be forthcoming.
+Eventually, Qalipu members will become engaged in a ratification process to enable executing any new Agreements with the Government of Canada regarding enrolment.